• Skip to primary navigation

 Here are the main differences in flavor and texture of black and green mussels:

-• Black mussels have a more delicate texture and sweet slightly briny flavor.
+• Black mussels have a more delicate texture and a slightly sweet, briny flavor.

 steamed mussels with sausage and white wine sauce in a pasta bowl